 As mentioned earlier, Fireblocks was able to entrench itself by creating a network that customers could use to transact with other Fireblocks customers.
 Prior to that, we would spend hours verifying and triple checking addresses, sending them over email/telegram/slack/text and even calling each other just to make sure we had the right one.
-Fireblocks made that redundant with their Digital Asset Transfer Network.
+Fireblocks made that redundant with the Fireblocks Network.
 The beauty of Fireblocks’s network is it simultaneously solved a customer pain-point while increasing the switching-costs for Fireblocks’s product.

 Recently, I caught up with Fireblock’s founder and CEO, Michael Shaulov, about this step and here’s what he had to say about it.

 Having a strategic roadmap outlining how to continuously invest in your core moat and enhance value for customers is an area where we, as founders, devote a significant amount of our focus.
 While the roadmap is crucial, some of the best ideas come from your early clients who understand how your product can be utilized in ways you could never have imagined — Michael Shaulov, founder and CEO of Fireblocks

 Gaining product market fit in a competitive landscape is tricky.
 By identifying high quality partners and iterating on product with them, you can figure out customer pain points and workflows faster than the competition.

 Leverage this partnership as a product development hack and keep iterating to build their dream product.
 With the right partner, the dream product you build for them can be everyone else’s dream product.

 A quick shout-out to Michael Shaulov and Uri Stav for reviewing drafts and providing valuable feedback for this piece.